tc39/proposal-static-class-features/README.md

 ### Lexically scoped variables and function declarations in classes

 Allen Wirfs-Brock has proposed lexically scoped functions and variables within class bodies.
-The main issue here is that the proposed syntax may be unintuitive, [as explained here](https://github.com/tc39/proposal-static-class-features/issues/4#issuecomment-354515761).
+The syntax that Allen proposed was an ordinary function declaration or let/const declaration in the top level of a class body.
+However, that  proposed syntax may be unintuitive: keywords like function and let don't exactly scream, "unlike the other things in this list, this declaration is not exported and it's also not specific to the instance".
+For that reason, this repository proposes that static class features hvae a shape analogous to a field or method declaration. ([see discussion in bug](https://github.com/tc39/proposal-static-class-features/issues/4#issuecomment-354515761)).

 ### Banning static private fields and methods

 This alternative was previously proposed in this repository.
 The alternative is dispreferred due to [the use cases in Issue #4](https://github.com/tc39/proposal-static-class-features/issues/4).

 A related alternative is moving ahead with static public fields while continuing development on static private fields.
 This repository is devoted to a full exploration of the problem space and is currently at Stage 2 which has been requested by committee members to proceed; it is not current proposed to advance some parts and not others.

-### Install private static methods on subclasses; omit private static fields

-This alternative would meet many of the presented use cases, but it is pretty ad-hoc.